mixpanel/docs/docs/Platform/Advanced/Other-Advanced-Features.md

 # Query Result Caching

 Mixpanel stores the results from a report query in cache, and presents these results from cache when appropriate.
 This saves time when running a complicated query multiple times, and allows you to surface previously calculated results near-instantaneously.

-Query result caching is currently fully supported in Insights, and for Insights cards, Retention cards, and Funnels cards in Boards.

-## Cached Query Results Presentation

-Mixpanel presents report results from cache depending on the last time you ran a query.
 The date range of the query will adjust how Mixpanel presents results from the cache.

 - If the query date range is over 30 days, then the query results are cached for up to 24 hours.
+- If the query date range is 30 days or under, then the query results are cached for up to 3 hours.
 - If the query date range is 1 day, then the query results are cached for up to 15 minutes.
-- If the query date range is 30 days or under, then the query results are cached for up to 3 hours.

-After a query is run, any subsequent execution of the same query presents results from the cache.
-A subsequent query that pulls results from cache also initiates a background query.
-The results from this query updates the cache with the most recent results.

-While this highlights the default cache behavior, you can always refresh a report to include the most current data.
+You can see While this highlights the default cache behavior, you can always refresh a report to include the most current data.

-You can see the last time that the cache was refreshed and a report was updated by viewing the “updated ... ago” field at the top of the query builder in Insights.
-This will indicate when the most recent results were surfaced in the report.

 ![https://help.mixpanel.com/hc/article_attachments/360027469711/Cache_Update.png](https://help.mixpanel.com/hc/article_attachments/360027469711/Cache_Update.png)